- Understand the key differences between B2C and B2B content marketing.

 Step 7.
 Create your content

-Create content for every stage of the sales funnel
+Create content for every stage of the conversion funnel

 If you sell an inventory management solution to businesses, for example, an awareness topic might be a detailed guide on evaluating your supply chain.
 A decision topic, on the other hand, would focus more on why automating inventory with your software is the key to success.